|

 narrow oval, and the margins are entire.
 20-100cm long racemes droop

-down from the branch tips with many 1.5-2cm long purple
+down from the branch tips, bearing many 1.5-2cm long, purple,